How to display the Excel day of the week from a date with a formula?

 =TEXT(TODAY(),"DDDD")

-Note that this formula also allows you to manage the format for different information.
+Note that this TEXT function also allows you to manage the format for different information.
 Among others: hours, weeks, months, and years but also percentages.
 And also, currencies with the symbol euro (€) or dollar ($) for example.
 To go further, here is a short MS Office tutorial on how to select an entire column in Excel using a shortcut.

 Be the first to comment